There She Goes (The La's song): Music videos

 There are two music videos for this song: a UK version and an international version.

-The first video, released in 1988 and directed by Jeff Baynes, was recorded on a camcorder, and was shot in the English countryside and in the band's hometown of Liverpool.
-It shows the band performing in an alleyway and on a hill, as well as footage from their concerts.
-The band are also seen in a park.
+The first video, released in 1988 and directed by Jeff Baynes, was an amateur-style recorded on a camcorder, and was shot in the English countryside and in the band's hometown of Liverpool.
+It shows the band performing in an alleyway, a park, and on a hill, as well as footage from their concerts.
 The video ends with a shot of the drum logo.
-This version was released exclusively for the UK and Irish markets only and uses the single version of the song.
+This version was released exclusively for the UK, Irish, and Australian markets only but also aired in Canada for a brief period, and uses the UK-exclusive single version of the song.
+It is also incorrectly labeled as "US Version" on the band's YouTube channel.

-The second music video, released in 1990, was shot in Los Angeles, California.
-It is the band's first video to feature new lead guitarist Peter Camell and drummer Neil Mavers (Lee's younger brother).
-It shows the band performing in the streets and neighboring towns of Los Angeles, interspliced with footage of a young woman.
-The band is also shown performing in front of the Los Angeles skyline as evidenced by the U.S. Bank Tower.
-The video ends with a shot of the woman's face.
-This version, dubbed as "American version" and "International version", was released internationally and uses the album version of the song.
+To promote the album version of the song, which was released as a single worldwide, a second music video was released in 1990.
+Recorded on professional cameras and shot in Los Angeles, California, it was the band's first video to feature the new line-up, which consisted of lead guitarist Peter Camell and drummer Neil Mavers (Lee's younger brother).
+The second video shows them performing in the streets and neighboring towns of Los Angeles, as well as in front of the Los Angeles skyline, evidenced by the presence of the U.S. Bank Tower, while being interspliced with footage of a young woman, before ending with a shot of her face.
+This version, dubbed as "American version" and "International version", was released internationally and uses the album remix of the song.